1Marc/marcgrabanski.com/src/pages/articles/2019-12-31-turning-35/index.md

 ![Grabanski Family Fall 2019](./family-fall-2019.jpeg)

-This is a follow up to my [turning 30](https://marcgrabanski.com/30) post, where I reflected on previous years (~2010-2014).
+> This is a follow up to my [turning 30](https://marcgrabanski.com/30) post, where I reflected on previous years, ~2010-2014.
+This article will reflect on the previous 5 years, ~2014-2019.

 As you get older, finances and health are two things that stick out more than I would have expected.
 They cause all sorts of cascading effects on the rest of your life if you don’t get them right.